nallamcharan/E-commerce-product-recommendation-system/README.md

 The goal of this project is to build an intelligent Product Recommendation System that suggests relevant products to users using multiple recommendation techniques.

-🎯 Project Objective
+# 🎯 Project Objective :

 To design and implement three types of recommendation systems:

-Content-Based Filtering
+➡️Content-Based Filtering

-Collaborative Filtering
+➡️Collaborative Filtering

-Hybrid Recommendation System
+➡️Hybrid Recommendation System

-The system recommends products based on:
+# The system recommends products based on:

 Product descriptions